CollectionBuilder/collectionbuilder.github.io/_includes/docs/config-theme/advanced.md

 ### Theme Fonts:

 {% include bootstrap/alert.md text="These options change the way the fonts appear throughout your collection.
-If you leave any option blank, it will revert to the base Bootstrap 4 CSS style(s)." color="success"%}
+If you leave any option blank, it will revert to the base Bootstrap 4 CSS style(s)." color="info"%}

 - **base-font-size**: Changes the base size for fonts throughout the site.
 	- example --> `base-font-size: 1.2em`